This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - Tweezers

-- Rehydrate Electrolyte Tablets
+- Rehydrate electrolyte tablets

 If your dog has any health issues (like allergies) or takes medications regularly, you will also want to include the supplies necessary to help your furry friend in the case of an injury.